rriehl64/collibra-app/README.md

 ## Overview

-The Collibra App is a demonstration platform for data governance that helps organizations manage their data assets, policies, and workflows in a centralized location.
-It provides tools for data cataloging, governance policies, analytics, and integration capabilities.
+The Data Literacy Support platform is a comprehensive solution for data governance that helps organizations manage their data assets, policies, and workflows in a centralized location.
+It provides tools for data cataloging, governance policies, analytics, and integration capabilities while focusing on improving data literacy across the organization.

 This application showcases how modern data governance tools can help teams:
 - Discover and catalog data across the organization